If you’re trying to stick to a new intermittent fasting plan, you’re going to want to see what we’ve learned about tea.

-As mentioned above, the catechins in green tea are proven to aid in the reduction of body fat and LDL cholesterol.
-And since green tea contains not only these amazing catechins but also caffeine, these two elements work together to boost your metabolic rate and ability to burn fat.
+As mentioned above, the catechins in green tea are proven to help with healthy weight management.
+And since green tea contains not only these amazing catechins but also caffeine, these two elements work together to boost your energy.
+(8)

-The green tea catechins are also potent antioxidants, which are thought to protect the body from cellular damage and inflammation.
-And don’t forget what we mentioned above about green tea affecting your ghrelin levels, so you’ll definitely want to grab a cup anytime you’re struggling with hunger pangs or cravings.
+The green tea catechins are also potent antioxidants, which are thought to support your body’s cellular health and immunity.
+And don’t forget what we mentioned above about green tea affecting your ghrelin levels, so you’ll definitely want to grab a cup anytime you’re struggling with hunger pangs.

 Fun fact: black tea and green tea are derived from the exact same plant!
 The only difference is in how the tea leaves are processed.
 Black tea leaves are fermented, while green tea leaves are not.

 While green tea has continually claimed all the attention of the health world, black tea is finally starting to get the recognition it is due, particularly because of its fermented properties.
 Most people don’t realize that black tea is a prebiotic, excellent for promoting balanced gut health!

 The fermentation process means that black tea provides slightly less antioxidants than green tea, but it also means that black tea provides more caffeine.